I did not end up using OpenClaw as one all-purpose assistant.

 And none of this removes the need for human signoff on consequential actions.

 That is important enough to say plainly: the system works best when it is governed.
-Planning, review, approval, and cleanup are not incidental details.
+Planning, review, approval, cleanup, and recurring inspection are not incidental details.
 They are the difference between “interesting” and “actually usable.”

 Why I think this matters